Yasithalalanga/Yasithalalanga/README.md

 ### I'm a Tech Enthusiast , Youtuber and a Developer

 - 🎓 I’m currently undertaking my Bachelor's Degree in Computer Science at Informatics Institute of Technology | University of Westminster UK.
-- 👨🏼‍💻 Software engineer intern at iTelasoft (Pvt) Ltd.
+- 👨🏼‍💻 Associate Software Engineer at iTelasoft (Pvt) Ltd.
-- ⚡ 2021 Goals: Learn new technologies and contribute to projects.
-- 🛩 Fun fact: I love to travel and explore.

 <br />